-- Dislodge trapped hydrocarbons: Ultrasonic cavitation and acoustic streaming disrupt the adhesion between hydrocarbons and reservoir rock surfaces, facilitating their mobilization. - Enhance permeability: Microfractures and pore-throat enlargement induced by ultrasonic waves can significantly improve fluid flow through the reservoir. - Reduce interfacial tension: Ultrasonic waves can lower the interfacial tension between oil and water, promoting more efficient displacement of hydrocarbons.
+- Adhesion between hydrocarbons and reservoir rock surfaces facilitates their mobilization. - Enhance permeability: Microfractures and pore-throat enlargement induced by ultrasonic waves can significantly improve fluid flow through the reservoir. - Reduce interfacial tension: Ultrasonic waves can lower the interfacial tension between oil and water, promoting more efficient displacement of hydrocarbons.

-The versatility of ultrasonic technology is further highlighted by its successful application in other types of reservoirs, e.g., carbonate, shale.
-In these formations, ultrasonic waves have been shown to specific benefits, e.g., improve fracture network connectivity, enhance gas production [82].
+The versatility of ultrasonic technology is further highlighted by its successful application in other types of reservoirs, e.g., carbonate and shale.
+In these formations, ultrasonic waves have been shown to have specific benefits, e.g., improve fracture network connectivity and enhance gas production [82].

-4. Mechanisms of Enhanced Oil Recovery by Ultrasonic Waves
+Mechanisms of Enhanced Oil Recovery by Ultrasonic Waves

-Ultrasonic waves enhance oil recovery by exploiting their high-frequency energy to alter the physical, chemical, and mechanical properties of fluids and reservoir formations.
-These waves trigger a range of processes, such as cavitation, acoustic streaming, and thermal effects, which collectively improve fluid mobility, dislodge trapped hydrocarbons, and enhance permeability.
-Understanding these mechanisms is crucial for optimizing the application of ultrasonic-assisted oil recovery (UA-EOR) techniques in diverse reservoir conditions [83,84].
+Ultrasonic waves enhance oil recovery by exploiting their high-frequency energy to alter fluids and reservoir formations' physical, chemical, and mechanical properties.
+These waves trigger various processes, such as cavitation, acoustic streaming, and thermal effects, which collectively improve fluid mobility, dislodge trapped hydrocarbons, and enhance permeability.
+Understanding these mechanisms is crucial for optimizing the application of ultrasonic-assisted oil recovery (UA-EOR) techniques in diverse reservoir conditions [83, 84].
 Table 5 will help summarize the key mechanisms.